 four regular Polish schools participated in the study.
 To investigate the variables included

-in the empirical design, three groups of 60 persons each (180 female and male
+in the empirical design, the three groups of 60 persons each (180 female and male

 of 575 students.
-(Group/sample A - learning disabled adolescents diagnosed with specific
+(Group/sample A - the learning disabled adolescents diagnosed with specific

-As group A contained the majority of boys (80%) and the sex (M/F) ratio in regard to
+As group A consituted a majority of boys (80%) and the sex (M/F) ratio in regard to

 dyslexia was 4 males to 1 female, gender was taken into account.

-- Dyslexics are likely to manifest adjustment disorders within all three areas of psychosocial functioning: self - esteem, sociometric status and behavior.
+- Dyslexics are likely to manifest adjustment disorders within all of the three areas of psychosocial functioning: self-esteem, sociometric status and behavior.

-- Pupils with dyslexia (group A) are going to be more maladjusted compared with the pupils classified either for group B or C (NLD).
+- Students with dyslexia (group A) are likely to be more maladjusted compared to the students classified either as group B or C (NLD).

-- The problems concerning self esteem, social approval and behavior are expected to be more intense in group A compared to both group B and C (NLD).
+- The problems associated with self-esteem, social approval and behavior are expected to be more intense in group A compared to both group B and C (NLD).

 To test these hypotheses and to

-answer the questions, the model of ANOVA (analysis of variance)
+answer the research questions, a model of ANOVA (an analysis of variance)

 was used.
 To determine the significance of differences among three